mikemeyer186/v-server-setup/README.md

 </br>

-## 3. Add the public key to the VM
+## 3. Add the public key to the VM from local maschine

 > [!IMPORTANT]
 To copy the public key to the vm use the programm `ssh-copy-id` on local terminal: